 While we have described some details of property surveys in a previous post, there is a very special home type that has what we call a zero lot line.
 In this style, we ask you to first think of a row of houses in a neighborhood.
 Each one has a small side yard on each side of it with a fence running along serving as the property line.
 Basically between each house you have two side yards (the right hand side yard of the first house, then the fence, then the left hand side yard of the second house).
 Ok, now picture one of those side yards being squeezed out of the picture.
 In a zero lot line building style, your buffer zone between houses gets reduced.
 Instead of having two side yards meeting at a fenceline, one of the houses actually becomes that fenceline.

 In the illustration above, the first house (House #1) has a left hand side yard and one on the right.
 Their neighbor (House #2) has a left side yard, but none on the right.
 So instead of two yards meeting at the fence, the house itself actually becomes the boundary line.
 Because the boundary of the lot is actually the side wall of the home, is is said that they have a zero lot line.
 This can create some complicated situations between neighbors.

 What if the owner (House #2) wants to paint the outside of their home?
 In order to repair or update any element of their own house, House #2 would have to get permission to be on the property of their neighbor (House #3).
-They cannot make any changes to anything except their own structure and any paint or debris from the work would have to be removed from House #3’s yard.
+They cannot make any changes to anything except their own structure and any paint or debris from the work would have to be removed from House #3’s yard with the help of a commercial trash removal company.
 Homeowner’s associations or deed restrictions may clarify the first owner’s right to access if there is a dispute.